 — Temporicide (@Donnaismagic) July 7, 2017

-But while he was happily denying more money for those most in need, Rees-Mogg was happy to accept a £7.6m bonus from the Treasury.
+But while he was happily denying more money for those most in need, Rees-Mogg welcomed [paywall] a £7.6m payment from The Treasury to the largest private manor house in the country.
 In the Autumn Statement, Chancellor Philip Hammond announced that stately home Wentworth Woodhouse will receive £7.6m to fund its restoration.
-Luckily for fellow Tory [paywall] Rees-Mogg, it’s his wife’s ancestral home.
+Wentworth Woodhouse is Rees-Mogg’s wife’s ancestral home.

 Rees-Mogg is also well known as a filibuster.
 He is one of a group of MPs that deliberately wastes parliamentary time to ensure backbench bills are unable to get off the ground, let alone be voted on.

 He attempted, for example, to talk out a private member’s bill repealing the bedroom tax and talked out a bill to tackle the current dangers to the NHS.